sec3dev/pro-action/README.md

 # Soteria Pro security auditing

-This Github action conducts security auditing on Solana smart contracts using the Soteria Premium tool.
+This Github action conducts security auditing for Solana smart contracts using the Soteria Premium tool.

 Note: The action will send your source code to Soteria's server for analysis.
 By using this action, you certify that you agree to the [Terms of Use](https://soteria.dev/tos) and the [Privacy Policies](https://soteria.dev/privacy) of Soteria.